camielverdult/JSONSerializer/README.md

 # JSONSerializer

-This is a simple and light C library for serializing strings to a string.
+This is a simple and light C library for setting key value pairs and serializing them to a json formatted string.

 `JSON_New` returns a new JSON object, with the object and its internal array allocated on the heap.